TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 Perfect!
 Your work is all safe now.
-From here, there are many things that can be done.
+There are many things that can be done, from here;
 Make sure to read carefully through all of these sections, exactly in the order they are presented.

 ## Autosaves